-This month's issue of my free e-newsletter, Better Writing at Work, focuses on pronoun problems that come up in business writing classes.
-It includes the test below.
+We are focusing on pronoun problems that come up in business writing classes.
 Take the test, and then check your answers.

 In each sentence, choose the pronoun that is correct according to the rules of grammar.

 - After the concert please give the cash drawer to Lizzie or I / me / myself.

 - Erika and I / me / myself both made reservations at the French restaurant.

 - I hope Richard will give Eva and I / me / myself a ride to the airport.

 - The proposal was prepared by Product Development, with some input from I / me / myself.